- Solar advice hub

 Intelligent Octopus Flux isn’t the best export tariff for everyone.

-It’s definitely the best export tariff if you don’t have an electric vehicle or heat pump, no matter the size of your solar panel system or level of your electricity consumption.
+It’s definitely among the best export tariffs if you don’t have an electric vehicle or heat pump, no matter the size of your solar panel system or level of your electricity consumption.

 But if you have a heat pump and a solar panel system that’s 5.2kWp or smaller, you might be better off switching to Cosy Octopus for your imported electricity and Octopus Outgoing Fixed for your exported electricity.

-Cosy Octopus offers a Cosy Rate from 4am to 7am and 1pm to 4pm that’s 40% cheaper than your region’s Flexible Octopus rate.
+Cosy Octopus offers a Cosy Rate from 4am to 7am, 1pm to 4pm, and 10pm to 12am that’s around 50% cheaper than your region’s Flexible Octopus rate.

 If your solar panel system’s bigger than 5.2kWp though, you’ll likely still be better off with Intelligent Octopus Flux.